 RHEEDE TOT DRAKENSTEIN, Hendrik Adrian van

 RHEEDE TOT DRAKENSTEIN, Hendrik Adrian vanUtrecht 13.4.1636 — on sea off Bombay 15.12.1691.
 Dutch Colonial Administrator and Botanist.
-Son of Ernst van Rheede and Elisabeth van Utenhove (d.
+Son of Ernst van Rheede (1588–1640), Council at the Admiralty in Amsterdam, and Elisabeth van Utenhove (d.
 1637), a noble family, lost early his both parents.
 In 1656 joined Dutch E.I.C. as a soldier and went to India.
-In 1670-76 Governor of Dutch Malabar.
+Mostly served in Kerala.
+In 1669-76 Governor of Dutch Malabar.
 Then member of the Counsel of India in Batavia (Jakarta).
-In 1684 made to inspect Cape Colony, Ceylon and Dutch India to eradicate corruption and during next years visited many trading posts.
-Married Johanna Schaade, one daughter.
+In 1684 he was ordered to inspect Cape Colony, Ceylon and Dutch India to eradicate corruption and during next years visited many trading posts.
+Unmarried, one adopted daughter.

-In Kerala Rheede collected a large illustrated botanical work.
+In Kerala Rheede collected a large illustrated botanical work describing 740 plants growing there.
 In this he employed a number of Indian assistants (who are also named by him) and with their help added the Arabic, Sanskrit and Malayālam names of the plants (also in the original writing).
-It remained long time one of the main sources about Indian plants and was much used by Linnaeus.
+It remained long time one of the main sources about Indian plants and was much used and appreciated by Linnaeus.

 Publications: Hortus Indicus Malabaricus, Continens Regni Malabarici apud Indos celeberrimi omnis generis Plantas rariores, Latinis, Malabaricis, Arabicis, & Bramanum Characteribus nominibusque expressas, unà cum Floribus, Fructibus & seminibus, naturali magnitudine à peritissimis pictoribus delineatas, & ad vivum exhibitas.
 Addita insuper accurata earundem descriptione, qua colores, odores, sapores, facultates, & praecipue in Medicina vires exactissimè demonstrantur.
 1-12.
 Amsterdam 1678-1703.